Pastor, Businessman, and Radio Personality

 Pastor CeJay uses his voice to advocate for causes that matter to him and the community.
 He's been a chief advocate and financial supporter for Domestic Violence organizations.
 Every year he gives to organizations that help domestic violence victims.
 His mother was a domestic violence victim, and a close family friend was killed on social media due to domestic violence.

 Furthermore, he advocates for students to have access to higher education.
 He's been an advocate and financial supporter for HBCUs through his commitment to Southern University at Shreveport.
-Every year he gives through the alumni association to help students receive access to higher education.
+He gives through the alumni association every year to help students receive access to higher education.

-Our community is proud to know CeJay as a pastor, entrepreneur, radio extraordinaire, and advocate.
+Our community is proud to know CeJay as a pastor, entrepreneur, content creator, and advocate.

 He's the son of Sha Dillard and Johnny Shepard; he has six sisters and two brothers.
-He loves his grandparents M. L. and Silverine Johnson.
+He loves his grandparents, M. L. and Silverine Johnson.
 Also, Ollie Shepard.
-Out of all that Pastor, CeJay has achieved thus far; his family continually reminds him to be the best academically by strengthening his family name as many within his family didn't complete their education.
+Out of all that he has achieved thus far, his family continually reminds him to be the best academically by strengthening his family name, as many within his family didn't complete their education.

 Thus far, he's a proud graduate of C. E. Byrd High School (Diploma), Southern University at Shreveport (Associate Degree) in Business Management, University of Phoenix (Bachelor Degree) in Management, and East Texas Baptist University (Master of Arts Degree) in Christian Ministry.
-Recently, now he's pursuing a Doctorate in Strategic Communications from Regents University.
+Currently, he's pursuing a doctorate in ministry at United Theological Seminary in Dayton, OH.